Place Your Fashion Brand as a Solution, Not an Alternative

 - Provide visual cues for size and material

-Listings that reduce uncertainty tend to maintain steadier performance and lower return volatility.
+Listings that reduce uncertainty tend to perform more steadily and experience fewer return fluctuations.

-Traditional photoshoots remain useful, but they introduce constraints that become more visible as catalogs grow.
+Traditional photoshoots remain valuable, but their limitations become more visible as catalogs grow.

 - High cost per product or variation